Topics on topology and superstring theory: Surfaces

 \section{Surfaces}

 All non-orientable surfaces can be obtained via connected sum of tori from the real projective plane or the Klein bottle.
-We use the following notations: \begin{itemize} \item $\Sigma_{g}$ is the connected sum of $g$ tori; \item $N_{g,1}$ is the conntected sum of $\Sigma_{g}$ and the real projective plane $\mathbb{RP}^{2}$; \item $N_{g,2}$ is the conntected sum of $\Sigma_{g}$ and the Klein bottle $K^{2}$. \end{itemize}
+We use the following notations: \begin{itemize} \item $\Sigma_{g}$ is the connected sum of $g$ tori; \item $N_{g,1}$ is the connected sum of $\Sigma_{g}$ and the real projective plane $\mathbb{RP}^{2}$; \item $N_{g,2}$ is the connected sum of $\Sigma_{g}$ and the Klein bottle $K^{2}$. \end{itemize}